pietermartin/umlg/doc/markdown/sqlg.md

         this.sqlgGraph.tx().commit();
     }

-With `batchMode` on Sqlg will cache all modification to the graph and on `commit` execute bulk sql statements.
+With `batchMode` on Sqlg will cache all modifications to the graph and on `commit` execute bulk sql statements.
-This has a very significant improvement on performance.
+This causes a very significant improvement of performance.

 <br />
 ##Performance Indicator
 <br />

-Below are some fairly trivial examples using Sqlg.
-The purpose is to give an indication of the performance that can be expected by Sqlg.
+Below are some fairly trivial examples using Sqlg, the purpose of which is to give an indication of the performance that can be expected from Sqlg.

-All tests were run on a standard laptop.
+All tests were run on a standard laptop with the following specs.

 * Intel(R) Core(TM) i7-4800MQ CPU @ 2.70GHz
 * 500G Solid state drive